yossy17/link-editor/Description/en.md

 ## Usage

-- Open the settings panel via the browser's userscript menu or the `Alt + 0` shortcut
+- Open the settings panel via the browser's userscript menu or the `Ctrl + Alt + 0` shortcut
 - Add new rules by clicking the '+' button
 - Configure each rule with:
   - Title: The text to display in the tooltip